kimsjjkjn/PBPK_Propranolol/README.md

 The model uses a purely perfusion-limited central compartment.
 This leads to excessively rapid equilibration and a sharper initial peak than observed.
 In vivo, propranolol shows arteriovenous concentration gradients and red blood cell binding kinetics, which delay the rise in venous plasma concentrations.
 Because the observed dataset reflects venous plasma samples, the model’s lack of a shallow mixing phase overpredicts the early concentrations.
 Additionally, possible variability in plasma protein/RBC partitioning during and immediately after infusion may dampen the peak in clinical data, but this dynamic is not represented in the model.

 Solution:
-- Maintain infusion dosing but introduce a fast shallow distribution/mixing compartment (e.g., central venous reservoir or permeability-limited lung/heart) to better reflect the delay before drug appears in peripheral venous plasma.
+- Introduce a fast shallow distribution/mixing compartment (e.g., central venous reservoir or permeability-limited lung/heart) to better reflect the delay before drug appears in peripheral venous plasma.

-## Tmax Too Early & Terminal Phase Too Long (Human PO)
+## Oversimplified Absorption Model (Human PO) - no discrepancy but for future improvement
-The oral model predicted Tmax ≈ 50 min vs. 180 min observed, while the terminal slope was prolonged.
+In the human PO model, oral absorption was represented by a single first-order rate constant (ka) without gastric emptying, intestinal transit, or a lag time.
+However, propranolol’s absorption is influenced by gastric emptying, regional pH, intestinal permeability, and first-pass intestinal metabolism.
+In other words, the absorption model is oversimplified and does not sufficiently reflect complex nature of an actual in vivo absorption mechanism.
+This simplification primarily affects the early profile (Cmax, Tmax) and bioavailability (F).

-Oral absorption was modeled with a single first-order ka, without gastric emptying, intestinal transit, or lag time.
-However, propranolol’s absorption is known to be influenced by gastric emptying, intestinal permeability, regional pH, and first-pass intestinal metabolism.
-The fixed FaFg constraint ensured overall bioavailability but could not shape the time profile.
-Meanwhile, the same distribution issue (inflated Kp) extended the terminal half-life.
+Yet, in PO model results, Cmax, Tmax, AUC, and F are all within 2-fold of the literature, indicating that the simple ka model is adequate for the prediction.
+However, to sufficiently reflect complex mechanism of in vivo absoprtion in the future, it would be more appropriate to use more compelx absorption model rather than this over-simplified model.

-Solution:
+Improvement:
-- Minimal fixes include adding a gastric lag (Tlag) and reducing ka (0.15–0.25 h⁻¹) to align Tmax with observed values.
-A more mechanistic refinement would incorporate stomach and intestinal transit compartments (kGE, kT), dynamic intestinal metabolism, and, ultimately, an ACAT-like GI model including dissolution, solubility, P-gp efflux, and potential enterohepatic recycling.
+- Use a more mechanistic refinement which would incorporate stomach and intestinal transit compartments (kGE, kT), dynamic intestinal metabolism, and, ultimately, an ACAT-like GI model which accounts for dissolution, solubility, P-gp efflux, and potential enterohepatic recycling to reflect complex nature of absorption in vivo.

 # Future Work
-- Gastric emptying and transit to be added on PO absorption equations for more realistic and validated
+- Current models are the simplest models which are good to start with.
+More complex factors could be incorporated to better reflect complex mechanisms occuring in actual body.
 - These models can be used with variations in parameters to model disease state (e.g. hepatic impairment).

 # Reflection
 This independent project on physiologically based pharmacokinetic (PBPK) modeling of propranolol was undertaken using Berkeley Madonna, with all organ-level differential equations derived from first principles.
 Through the construction and validation of rat (IV) and human (IV & PO) models, I gained practical experience in mechanistic model building, parameterisation, and quantitative evaluation of model performance.

-The rat IV model achieved high accuracy, with AAFE values around 1.3–1.5 and all major pharmacokinetic parameters (t½, CL, Vd, AUC) predicted within 2-fold of in vivo data, demonstrating reliability of the framework.
-In contrast, human IV and PO simulations highlighted key limitations: while exposure metrics such as AUC and CL were predicted within 2-fold, discrepancies emerged in parameters like Tmax, Vd, and t½.
+The rat IV model achieved high accuracy, with AAFE values around 1.3–1.5 and all major pharmacokinetic parameters (t½, CL, Vss, AUC) predicted within 2-fold of in vivo data, demonstrating reliability of the framework.
+In contrast, human IV and PO simulations highlighted key limitations: while exposure metrics such as AUC and CL were predicted within 2-fold, discrepancies emerged in parameters like Tmax, Vss, and t½.
 These issues were traced to simplified absorption modeling and omission of transporter- or enzyme-specific processes.
 Because it was my first time constructing PBPK model, I started with the simplest model, in the future, absorption model must be developed to reflect more complex real-life absorption mechanism.

 Overall, this project not only established a validated baseline model (rat IV) but also outlined a roadmap for refinement of human models.
 Future improvements include incorporating gastric emptying and intestinal transit into the oral absorption module, refining hepatic clearance scaling, and integrating transporter and enzyme dynamics.
 Beyond the technical results, the project provided an opportunity to gain knowledge of the mechanism behind PBPK model, practice complete ODE derivation, systematic model validation using fold-error criteria (FE, AAFE, within 2×/3×), and critical evaluation of mechanistic assumptions.